Click2Cloud/Azure-Migrate/migrate/wwi-ecomm-app.md

 * Update Azure SQL database connection string
 * Click on **Save** and **Reload** the Web App.
+* We have updated the connection string, now please go to your domain and check application is running on it.

 <kbd>
   <img src="../images/WWI-eCommerce/remote-connection.png">
 </kbd></p>